jbatson5/SCALE-test/docs/MAVRIC.rst

 would be very close to calculating any other quantity but without including the particle weight.
-The goal of FW-CADIS is to make the Monte Carlo particle density, :math:`m\left( \overrightarrow{r},E \right)`, uniform over the tally areas, so an importance map needs to be developed that represents the importance to achieving uniform Monte Carlo particle density.
+The goal of FW-CADIS is to make the Monte Carlo particle density, :math:`m\left( \overrightarrow{r},E \right)`, uniform over the tally areas, so an importance map must be developed that represents the importance of achieving uniform Monte Carlo particle density.
 By attempting to keep the Monte Carlo particle density more uniform, more uniform relative errors for the tallies should be realized.